An Amish Friendship Bread Starter Recipe; The Story and Step by Step Instructions

 2 cups milk

 Day 1: Take 3 1/2 cups flour, 1 tablespoon of sugar and mix with the yeast in a large bowl.
 Slowly add the water.
 Beat with a wooden spoon until smooth.
-Cover bowl with plastic wrap and leave in a warm, draught-free place for 24 hours.
+Cover bowl with plastic wrap and leave in a warm, draft-free place for 24 hours.

 On Days 2, 3, and 4: Gently stir the starter about 10 times each day.